Understanding Car Warranties & Insurance in the Philippines

 What is a Car Warranty?

-• Powertrain Warranty: Powertrain Warranty covers the car's most vital parts, including the engine, transmission, and drive system.
-It usually lasts longer than the bumper-to-bumper warranty, given that it covers less.
+- Powertrain Warranty: Powertrain Warranty covers the car's most vital parts, including the engine, transmission, and drive system.
+It usually lasts longer than the bumper-to-bumper warranty, as it covers fewer components.

-• Extended Warranty: An extended warranty, which is usually purchased separately, prolongs the coverage beyond the terms of the standard car manufacturer's warranty.
+- Extended Warranty: An extended warranty, typically purchased separately, extends the coverage beyond the terms of the standard car manufacturer's warranty.
 It can cover the same areas as the original warranty or be more limited in scope.

-• Roadside Assistance: While not a warranty in the traditional sense, many new cars come with a form of roadside assistance service, which might include towing, flat tire changes, and other emergency services.
+- Roadside Assistance: Although not a traditional warranty, many new cars come with a form of roadside assistance service, which typically includes towing, flat tire changes, and other emergency services.

-• Hybrid/Electric Vehicle Warranty: A separate warranty usually covers the car battery and related components for hybrid or electric vehicles, given their unique nature and replacement cost.
+- Hybrid/Electric Vehicle Warranty: A separate warranty typically covers the car battery and related components for hybrid or electric vehicles, given their unique nature and the associated replacement costs.

 Usual Coverage Scope of Car Warranties